smattymatty/mathew-storm-site/writing_content/Chapter 2 - The First Stones.md

 They passed workers hauling stone that moved too easily for its mass.

 "The stone learns," Sisyphus observed quietly.

-The same intuitive leap Perdix had made.
-Daedalus's knuckles whitened on the reins.

 When they crested the ridge, the excavation sprawled below: stone cut at angles that shouldn't exist, workers moving in patterns that hurt to track.